-About The Gaston Companies
+About the Gaston Companies

 From humble beginnings, Gaston’s Tree Debris Recycling has since recycled millions of tons of vegetative debris around the country.
-The byproduct of this tree debris is turned into premium mulch, chips, or soil which is sold in bulk through Gaston Mulch & Soil, completing a full circle and returning the tree debris back into valuable landscape materials.
+The byproduct of this tree debris is turned into premium mulch, chips, or soil, which is sold in bulk through Gaston Mulch & Soil, completing a full circle and returning the tree debris into valuable landscape materials.